 The Beauregard-Keyes House was home to Francis Keyes as well as Confederate General Pierre G.T.Beauregard at different times.
 Caretakers of the house claim the ghosts of Lucky, Francis Keyes’ dog, and a cat wanders around the property.

-Other guests to the location claim they have heard the sound of someone playing a fiddle as well as loud footsteps.
+Other guests to the location claim they have heard the sound of someone playing fiddle and loud footsteps.

-Further claims state the ghost of bloody soldiers wander the grounds while the ghost of other soldiers simply appear to be staring off into the distance.
+Further claims state the ghost of bloody soldiers wander the grounds while the spirits of other soldiers appear to be staring off into the distance.

-Some people have stated they have heard what sounded like an old battle in the distance at night.
+Some people have stated they have heard an old battle in the distance at night.
 It’s without a doubt one of New Orleans’ most haunted houses!

 The first fully licensed pharmacist was Louis Joseph Dufilho, Jr., in 1816.
 Dufilho opened a pharmacy.
 His pharmacy sold a variety of medicines and voodoo potions.

-As the years passed Dufilho quit the business and sold it to Dr. Dupas.
-Stories about Dr. Dupas claim that he liked to do an assortment of experiments on pregnant slaves that were around.
+Dufilho quit the business and sold it to Dr. Dupas as the years passed.
+Stories about Dr. Dupas claim that he liked to do an assortment of experiments on pregnant enslaved people.

 Along with the mementos and different items in the museum are the ghosts of two children often seen playing outside.
 The children are believed to be related to Dufilho as two of his children passed away in the building.